 V was tried for murder.
 The case against him was that he fatally stabbed a man at night during an argument outside a minicab office in South London.
 The defendant eventually admitted the stabbing but claimed it was done in ‘self defence’.
 The defendant gave evidence claiming self defence.
 He was acquitted by the jury.

-‘S’ Mother charged with killing her 2 babies.
-Defects discovered in investigation procedures including fact that interview resulting in alleged ‘confession’ to crimes had been conducted unlawfully and other inadmissible evidence had been relied on as basis of charges.
-Prosecution accepted Howard’s arguments and offered no evidence at trial at Old Bailey.
+‘S’ Mother wascharged with killing her two babies.
+Defects were discovered during investigation procedures.
+These included the fact that the interview resulting in the alleged ‘confession’ to crimes had been conducted unlawfully.
+Other inadmissible evidence had been relied on as the basis for charges.
+The prosecution accepted Howard’s arguments and offered no evidence at the trial at the Old Bailey.
 Verdict of Not Guilty entered.

-‘H’ Prisoner serving life sentence for murder charged with attempted murder of fellow prisoner at high security prison.
-No evidence called by the defence.
-Closing speech persuaded jury that the accused had not intended to kill.
-Acquitted of attempted murder by jury (and convicted of lesser assault charge).
+Prisoner ‘H’ was serving a life sentence for murder.
+H was charged with the attempted murder of a fellow prisoner at a high security prison.
+No evidence was called by the defence.
+Howard's closing speech persuaded the jury that the accused had not intended to kill.
+The defendant was acquitted of attempted murder by the jury and convicted of lesser assault charge.